 Your goal in a sprint review meeting is to gather feedback.
 As you demonstrate new product features and functionality, allow the product owner and other stakeholders to respond to and evaluate your work.
 Agile methodology relies on open and frequent conversations: As you and your team document, respond to, and act on feedback, remember that these conversations help create a better product.

 Certain feedback points may require additional work on the product—add them to your backlog and consider including them in the next sprint.
-(This is a matter of priority: You should implement the feedback eventually, but if other tasks are more pressing you can save it for a sprint down the road.)
+This is a matter of priority: While you should implement the feedback eventually, if other tasks are more pressing you can save it for a sprint down the road.

 Sprint retrospective meeting